geopandas/geopandas/CONTRIBUTING.md

 Contributions to GeoPandas are very welcome.
 They are likely to be accepted more quickly if they follow these guidelines.

+At this stage of GeoPandas development, the priorities are to define a simple, usable, and stable API and to have clean, maintainable, readable code.
+Performance matters, but not at the expense of those goals.

 In general, GeoPandas follows the conventions of the pandas project where applicable.
 Please read [pandas contributing guidelines](https://github.com/pydata/pandas/blob/master/CONTRIBUTING.md).